learn-co-curriculum/learn-expert-ide-troubleshooting/README.md

 # Troubleshooting IDE and other Technical Issues

 As we're building the Learn IDE and improving on it as we go, we run into all sorts of issues with it.
-We've done a great job an cataloging issues and fixes (we hope you can help us with this as well!).
+We've done a great job on cataloging issues and fixes (we hope you can help us with this as well!).

 ## Filing Issues